tomjoht/learnapidoc/_docs/documenting_conceptual_content/docapis_glossary_section.md

 By storing the data in a structured way like this, I can get the data out and re-use it in different ways.
 For example, to show all terms in the glossary, I created some for loops here to get the info and format it in the display you see on the glossary page: [_includes/glossary_full.html](https://github.com/tomjoht/learnapidoc/blob/main/_includes/glossary_full.html).
 The logic here is specific to Jekyll, but other docs-as-code solutions have similar templating options available.
 A lot of these templating languages operate in similar ways.

 You could also get the same definition and insert it into a [Bootstrap tooltip](https://getbootstrap.com/docs/4.0/components/tooltips/).
-First, initialize the Bootstrap code:
+To do this, first initialize the Bootstrap code:

 ```js
 <script>